paulwinex/pw_tile_printing/README.md

 ### Linux

-For sending images to printer on linux you need to install CUSP.
+For sending images to printer on linux you need to install CUPS.

 ```shell
 sudo apt install -y libcups2-dev python3-dev gcc